kurianbenoy/kurianbenoy-website/_posts/2021-03-06-hostwebsite.md

 **What is A Record**

 - It is used to point your apex domain to the default domain for your site.
 - A record is the most important record type and it holds a 32 bit IP address for some host.
-Every Internet host must have atleast one IP address to communicate with others.
+Every Internet host must have at least one IP address to communicate with others.

 Tada, your site is hosted like mine - https://kurianbenoy.com/